-In the first nine months of 2023, DB reported total group revenues of €22.2 billion, up 6.3% year-over-year, whilst adjusted costs only increased 1.7% over the period, representing around 4.5 percentage point positive operating leverage.
-In Q3 only, DB reported total group revenues of €7.1 billion3, up 6% year-over-year.
-The solid performance benefited from rising rates, primarily in CB (revenue up 21%) and PB (adjusted revenue up 9%).
-This performance more than offset the normalisation of investment banking revenue from the strong performance in 2022 (reported revenue was down 1% when excluding the debt valuation adjustments (DVA) benefit in 2022) and the lower performance of asset management activities (revenue decreased 10%).
-Group operating costs, excluding all extraordinary items,4 were up 2%, below inflation rate.
+In the first quarter of 2024, DB reported total group revenues of €7.8 billion, up 1.3% year-over-year, and adjusted costs decreased by 2.8%, representing around 4.1 percentage point positive operating leverage.
+The solid performance benefited from rising fees more than offsetting declining net interest income rates, primarily in IB (revenue up 13%) and AM (revenue up 5%).
+This performance more than offset the weaker results recorded in the division more affected by the lower NII performance, namely CB and PB, whose revenues were down 5% and 2% respectively.
+Group operating costs, excluding all extraordinary items, were down 6% to €5 billion in the quarter, in line with the bank's quarterly run rate target in 2024, mainly due to lower bank levies, which offset higher compensation and benefits.
 The bank continues to deploy its plan to achieve incremental €2.5 billion operational efficiencies by 2025, and to invest in its business growth, technologies and controls.